garden-rs/garden/doc/src/commands.md

 For example, `garden build treesitters catsitters` will run a user-defined `build` command over both the `treesitters`  and `catsitters` groups.

+Use the `garden -vv` extra-verbose option to display the commands being run.

 ## garden exec